Fawad992005/SignWebApp/README.md

 ## Usage
 1. Open the app in your web browser.
 2. Draw your signature using your mouse or touchscreen.
 3. Click the "Save" button to download your signature as a file.

+Technology Stack
+HTML: For the app's structure.
+CSS: For styling the interface.
+JavaScript: For interactive functionality, including the canvas and file-saving features.

+Contributions
+Contributions are welcome!
+If you’d like to improve this app, feel free to fork the repository and submit a pull request.

+License
+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute it as you wish.

+Contact
+For any queries or suggestions, reach out to me via LinkedIn or email.